The Machine That Outlived Its Mandate

 The gender equality paradox compounds this.
 Research published in Psychological Science examining 67 countries found that nations with the highest levels of gender equality — Finland, Norway, Sweden — have some of the largest STEM gender gaps.
 Nations with lower gender equality have significantly more women in STEM proportionally.
 The explanation is straightforward: in less equal countries, economic necessity overrides preference.
 In countries with genuine freedom of choice, preferences assert themselves — and women, when free to choose, disproportionately choose people-oriented over thing-oriented fields.

 The logical implication is uncomfortable: if discrimination and hostile culture were the primary drivers of the STEM gender gap, removing them should close the gap.
 The evidence shows that removing them widens it.
+The freest, most equal societies on earth produce the largest divergence in occupational choices by gender.

 This does not mean no discrimination exists in STEM fields.
 Individual bad actors exist in every system.
 It means the gap itself is not primarily a discrimination story — and that the policy apparatus built on that story may be solving a problem that does not exist in the form assumed, while billing the public for the privilege.

-VI.
+VIII.
 The Political Monolith That Isn’t

 The institutional claim to represent ‘women’s interests’ rests on an assumption that women constitute a politically coherent bloc with unified interests that a single advocacy apparatus can authentically represent.
 The voting data makes this assumption untenable.